MatthiasKebede/data-harvester/README.md

 # Data Harvester
-The Data Harvester is a Python application designed to fetch and process data from various APIs.
+The Data Harvester is a Python application designed to fetch and process data from the web.
 It currently uses the `requests` library for HTTP operations and `matplotlib` for data visualization, with plans to migrate to `httpx` and `seaborn` respectively.

 ## Features
 - Fetch data from multiple API endpoints using HTTP GET and POST requests